 Particles are described by their quark coefficients which are noted by , and .
 Nuclear particles are identified by their quantum numbers and characterized as either mesons, baryons, or perhaps leptons.
 Many important particle attributes are defined from rather than , so complicated models that include quarks that are paired with their anti-quarks may be constructed.
 Because of this possibility, classification depends on assessing the minimum number of quarks that are at the heart of each categorical family.

-Click on any icon or label in the following list for a more detailed look at the quark models for each family.
+Click on any icon in the foregoing list for a more detailed look at the quark models for each family.